Effective Writing Is Key To Content Marketing

 By now you can probably see I am a huge WordPress fan.
 If you would like more information on why WordPress is such a game changer for web publishing you should read this comprehensive review that reveals 17 facts about WordPress and how it changed the internet.

 When you get ready to write your content the first thing you want to spend time on is your headline.
 A compelling headline will prompt more people to want to read your content.
 It is even more important today when attention spans are low due to so much information available.

 Most people scan the headlines to find out if it is something they want to spend their limited time on.
 A poorly written headline that doesn’t grab the reader’s attention is a lost reader.
 You need to spend some time on your headline.

 We already talked about SEO, but there are a few things to keep in mind.
-Though you do want to have your keyphrase in your content, it must be presented in a natural way.
-The days where blackhat SEO techniques like stuffing your content with keywords would work are long gone.
-Focus on your keywords, but weave them into the story in a natural way.
+Though you do want to have your key phrase in your content, it must be presented naturally.
+The days when black hat SEO techniques like stuffing your content with keywords work are long gone.
+Focus on your keywords, but weave them into the story naturally.

 You can also use section headings to guide your reader.
 Many people scan content and scroll down to the section they want to read.
 Use section headings to help them find the important parts they want to read.

 Now that you have some suggestions for effective writing you can start working to make your content marketing efforts more successful.
 This can help you grow your business and, if you write a viral post, explode your audience.
-Give them a try and if you have other suggestions please feel free to share them in the comments below.
+Give them a try and see how they may improve your online presence.